Q: Can I "double" major in English and PWR?

 Q: If I choose to double major in English and PWR, do I have to take two senior seminars?

 A: Because the senior seminars are designed as capstone experiences for each major, you would not have a complete background in any major without taking that major’s senior seminar.
 For this reason, all Professional Writing & Rhetoric majors and English majors choosing to double-major must take two senior seminars.
-Instead of seeing this as a burden, we suggest those doubling approach these two senior seminars as opportunities to make connections across and really dive into their two majors.
+Instead of seeing this as a burden, see this requirement as an opportunity to make connections between your two majors.

 Q: Can I "double" in two English concentrations?

 A: Yes.
 The core courses can often be the same for both.
 You will be required to take senior seminars in both of your chosen concentration areas.
 You must also participate in an appropriate senior assessment for EACH concentration.
 However, only one exit interview/exam is necessary.
 Your advisor will work with you to plan your coursework.

 Q: If I'm in the Creative Writing concentration, why must I study literature?

 A: Great chefs can’t cook all their own meals.

 To overcome writer’s block.
 To attach yourself to a tradition or traditions in writing.
 To learn how to do it right, how to create drama, establish character, render setting, write a convincing love scene.
 To feel the exhilaration of reading good writing.
 To keep your brain active.
 To study stylistics, learn vocabulary, examine literary dialog.
 To get ideas for plots.
 To learn about the world, expand your sense of what’s out there.